sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=p3St7_mOOOI&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed in the video revolves around utilizing doji candlestick patterns to identify potential reversals in the market.
-Here's a structured summary and analysis:
+### Summary of the Article: Using Doji Candlesticks for Reversal Trades in the Stock Market

+#### 1. Introduction to Doji Candlesticks
-1. **Doji Candlesticks**: These are characterized by small bodies and long upper and lower shadows, indicating indecision between buyers and sellers.
-There are four types: neutral, gravestone, dragonfly, and long-legged doji.
+- **Definition**: Doji patterns are candlestick formations characterized by small bodies with long upper and lower shadows, indicating indecision between buyers and sellers.

-2. **Trading Strategy**:
+- **Types**:
+  - Neutral Doji
+  - Gravestone Doji
+  - Dragonfly Doji
+  - Long-Legged Doji

+#### 2. Trading Strategy Overview
-   - **Entry Signal**: Buy when one of the four doji patterns appears.
+- **Entry Signal**: The appearance of any of the four doji patterns in the chart triggers a buy signal.
-   - **Initial Exit Rule**: Sell after five trading days, resulting in an average gain of 0.28% per trade, slightly better than random periods.
-   - **Improved Exit Rules**:
+- **Exit Rules**:
+  - Initial strategy: Sell after a specific number of trading days (e.g., 5 days).
+  - Improved exit criteria:
-     - Sell if the close is higher than yesterday's high, exploiting mean reversion.
+    - Sell when the closing price is higher than the previous day's high, exploiting mean reversion.
-     - Incorporate a 5-day RSI filter (below 50) to buy only when the market is oversold.
+    - Incorporate an RSI filter: Buy only when the 5-day RSI is below 50, indicating oversold conditions.

-3. **Performance**:
+#### 3. Backtest Performance
+- **Initial Results**:
+  - Example trade results show a slight edge over random periods.
-   - The initial strategy showed an average gain of 0.28% with holding periods up to five days.
+  - Five trading day holding period yields an average gain of ~0.32% per trade.
-   - Adding an exit rule based on closing prices higher than yesterday's high improved performance but didn't linearize the equity curve, indicating potential volatility.
-   - Implementing the RSI filter reduced trade frequency but increased average gains to 0.54%, though it didn't notably improve the equity curve.

-4. **Considerations and Concerns**:
-   - **Back-Testing Limitations**: Risk of overfitting to historical data, potentially reducing real-world reliability.
-   - **Transaction Costs**: Frequent trades could incur significant fees and slippage.
-   - **Volatility and Drawdowns**: The strategy may involve substantial market fluctuations and drawdowns, affecting risk tolerance.
-   - **Market Conditions**: Effectiveness might vary across different market environments (e.g., trending vs. ranging markets).
-   - **Opportunity Cost**: Holding cash 65% of the time could mean missing out on larger gains in strong uptrends.

-5. **Conclusion**:
-   While the strategy shows promise with systematic rules and better-than-random results, it's important to consider real-world factors like transaction costs, volatility, and varying market conditions.
-Further research into historical performance and testing across different assets and timeframes could provide deeper insights.
-Combining this strategy with other indicators might enhance reliability but adds complexity.

-In summary, the doji-based strategy offers a structured approach to trading, but traders should be mindful of its limitations and potential risks in real-world applications.
+- **With RSI Filter**:
+  - Reduced number of trades (62) but improved average gain to ~0.54% per trade.
+  - Equity curve shows a positive trend, though not linear.

+#### 4. Conclusions
+- Doji patterns show potential as a trading tool but require optimization with additional criteria like RSI filters.
+- The strategy demonstrates a slight edge over random periods but may need further refinement for better equity growth.
+- Further research and testing recommended for improved outcomes.

+### Note: The article emphasizes the importance of backtesting and using objective, non-anecdotal evidence to evaluate trading strategies.
 </details>

 <details>